Is It Bad if Your Water Pressure is Too High?

-One of our plumbers, Steve (old Steve, not young Steve) says that since the city has been repairing and expanding the city's outdated sewer system he has witnessed some extreme water pressure changes.
-This can partly be attributed to the growth of the city in the last century that wasn't followed by growth of the sewer system.
-In some areas the city has simply upped the pressure in order to meet water demands.
+One of our plumbers, Steve (old Steve, not young Steve) says that since the city has been repairing and expanding the city’s outdated sewer system, he has witnessed some extreme water pressure changes.
+This can partly be attributed to the growth of the city in the last century which wasn’t followed by the growth of the sewer system.
+In some areas, the city has simply upped the pressure to meet water demands.

 “I have serviced one neighborhood outside Broad Ripple for years and have never seen a home with 50 psi water pressure,” says Steve.
 “Now I’m seeing homes in the neighborhood hitting close to 100 psi.”

 High water pressure in the home, regardless of how it happened, puts stress on the entire system and can lead to many problems.
 A leaky faucet could be a result of high-water pressure as can a broken water heater.

 Water heaters are particularly susceptible to breaking with high water pressure and the warming spring months.
 This is due to thermal expansion.
 A water heater that is too full due to high water pressure and with no expansion tank can break at the seam when the water inside gets hot.
 This not only causes leaks in your water heater but can also destroy flooring, drywall, etc.